c2997108/lastwasm/doc/lastdb.rst

     by options from a `scoring scheme <doc/last-matrices.rst>`_ or the lastal command line.

+-P THREADS
+    Make ``lastdb`` faster, with no effect on results, by running this many threads in parallel.  ``0`` means use as many threads as your computer claims it can handle simultaneously.

 Advanced Options
 ~~~~~~~~~~~~~~~~

+-R DIGITS
+    Specify lowercase usage, by two digits (e.g. ``-R01``), with the
+    following meanings.

+    First digit:

+    0. Convert the input sequences to uppercase while reading them.
+    1. Keep any lowercase in the input sequences.

+    Second digit:

+    0. Do not check for simple repeats.
+    1. Convert simple repeats (e.g. ``cacacacacacacacac``) to
+       lowercase.
+This uses tantan_, which reliably prevents
+       non-homologous alignments, unlike other repeat finders.
+    2. Convert simple DNA repeats to lowercase, with tantan tuned
+       for ~80% AT-rich genomes.
+    3. Convert simple repeats, including weaker simple repeats, to
+       lowercase (with tantan's ``r`` parameter = 0.02).

+    The default is ``-R01`` (unless ``-q`` is specified, in which case
+    the default is ``-R03``).

 -w STEP
     Allow initial matches to start only at every STEP-th position in